Introduction: Finding Purpose through “Storientations”

 “As an alum of the Greater Madison Writing Project, I was excited to be part of a similar professional learning experience around math teaching,” Primm said.
 “I just added a math license to my science licenses last summer, so I am only just starting to explore the professional literature and thinking around math instruction.”
 The Math Equity Project offered a way for Primm to join a network of supportive peers.

-“I hope to learn what works for helping my students redevelop their mathematics identities in my classroom so that every student sees themself as a mathematician and recognizes that mathematics is relevant to their life.”
+“I hope to learn what works for helping my students redevelop their mathematical identities in my classroom so that every student sees themself as a mathematician and recognizes that mathematics is relevant to their life.”

 The Math Equity Project bases discussion and critical thinking around themes.
 New themes are introduced to attendees during the initial week of instruction and are revisited throughout the yearlong program.